autocrossblog/autocrossblog_astro/src/content/post/2007/2007-06-05-fuel-cell-ordered.md

 ---
+tags: [ [ 240z, datsun, megasquirt ] ]
+author: "chris"
 publishDate: 2007-06-05T07:34:16+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2007/fuel-cell-ordered"
+excerpt: "Ordered a fuel cell for the Project240z"
 title: "Fuel Cell Ordered...."
-excerpt: "Ordered a fuel cell for the Project240z"
-author: chris
-url: 'fuel-cell-ordered'
-tags:  [ 240z, datsun, megasquirt ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 Well I ordered the fuel cell for the 240Z today, as well as 20ft of fuel line and AN fittings, as well as a wiring kit for a fuel pump.
 Tomorrow I'll probably be ordering a fuel pump.